 On the other hand, Vladek has to pretend to be Polish, not Jewish, during a portion of his escape from the concentration camps.
 During the panels portraying this he has a pig mask In order to survive society, both Esther and Vladek have to pretend to be things they're not.

-The original individual oral presentation was supplemented with a cover of "We Didn't Start the Fire" with lyrics relating to the plots of The Bell Jar and Maus.
-The lyrics were the following:
+Here is a cover of "We Didn't Start the Fire" with lyrics relating to the plots of The Bell Jar and Maus.
+The lyrics are the following: